appoll/docs/technical_information/network_specifications/docs/handler.md

 strictly identical to the one provided by the foundation.
 The question is still open and discussion are welcomed.

-Also, for the rest of this document, we'll described handlers as a completely independant component that interacts with both a broker and an application.
+Also, for the rest of this document, we'll described handlers as a completely independent component that interacts with both a broker and an application.
 In practice, handlers could be partially merged with an application or be provided as a cloud service.
 This does not change anything for the network point of view as long as handlers remain compliant with the uplink